verenakunz/Causal-Inference-for-Beginning-Undergraduates/README.md

 This repository contains detailed typed lecture notes, as well as computer exercises in R with solutions and datasets, for a ten-week course covering experiments, matching, instrumental variables, regression discontinuity, difference-in-differences and synthetic control.
 I find it helpful to teach lecture 1 to remind students about t tests, omitted variable bias, etc., but it could easily be skipped.

 The weekly exercises almost all involve students replicating results from well-known papers that use the techniques.
 I've provided worksheets (problem sets) as well as solutions and code for R. At some point I will get round to setting these up properly in R Markdown.
 The R code is mostly at a very introductory level and therefore suitable for those with minimal background in R. For instance, I do not use tidyverse for this course.
+My assignments do not tell students how to implement the code, but does provide hints to help them get started with new or tricky pieces of code.

 I am considering trying to publish this as a textbook, and therefore feedback on any errors and potential additions/improvements would be extremely welcome.
 You are also very welcome to use these materials for your courses.